101 Most Common Surnames in China and Their Meanings (2023)

 - 高 (Gāo): 14.1 Million

-Do you have any Chinese friends or colleagues sporting one of these top 20 common last names from the 2021 government figures?
+Do you have any Chinese friends or colleagues sporting one of these top 20 common last names from the 2022 government statistics?
 If not, there’s a pretty good chance their surnames would show up in the top 100 list which I include in the next section!

 And now, I’ll walk you through each surname’s origin and meaning in detail.
 Before that, there are two things you need to know.

 1. Common Chinese family names have only one syllable or character.
 But double-character and multiple-character family names do exist (they’re called compound surnames).
 You’ll see examples of these later in this article.

 2. Pronunciation of the family names is based on Mandarin Chinese and uses the official romanization scheme in mainland China called “Pinyin”.
 People from Hongkong, Macau, Taiwan, and Southeast Asia usually base the romanization on how the names sound in their dialects with other schemes (e.g. Jyutping, Wade-Giles).
 So it’s common to have different transliterations for the same family name, like “Chen”, “Chan”, “Chin”, “Tan” and so on for Mr 陈 depending on which part of the Chinese speaking world he comes from.